LABC building control apprenticeships

 Apprenticeship Degree - BSc (Hons) Building Control

-You'll will need to be currently employed within the built environment sector and work for a minimum of 30 hours per week.
+You'll need to be currently employed within the built environment sector and work for a minimum of 30 hours per week.
 You'll also typically need a minimum of five GCSEs at Grade C or higher including Maths and English or a Level 3 apprenticeship in a construction or property related discipline.
 (Other relevant experience experience may also be considered.)

 The BSc (Hons) in Building Control (Apprenticeship Degree) has been approved for delivery by The Institute for Apprenticeships & Technical Education (IfA).
 Funding is now available - visit the Institute for Apprenticeships and University of Wolverhampton websites for further details or contact the LABC learning team at firstname.lastname@example.org.